The Backbone of the Roman Military

 For centuries, the Roman Republic and early Empire built their military dominance on a highly disciplined infantry.
 Unlike the rigid phalanx formations of their Greek neighbors, Roman heavy infantry operated in a flexible, tiered system that allowed them to adapt to nearly any battlefield condition.
 The core of this force consisted of three distinct classes of soldiers: the Hastati, Principes, and Triarii.
 Each class had a specific age, equipment, and role, and together they formed a lethal fighting machine that conquered the Mediterranean world.

 This article examines the structure, equipment, tactics, and legacy of these three infantry classes, offering a detailed look at how Rome organized its citizen soldiers into an army unrivaled in the ancient world.
+From the young aggression of the Hastati to the veteran steadiness of the Triarii, the manipular system created a depth of battle that few opponents could withstand.

 The Evolution of Roman Infantry Organization